Kartapuce/kartapuce.github.io/_vulnerabilities/cisco anyconnect.md

     image_path: assets/images/CVE-2020-3153 Cisco Anyconnect.png
 ---

-This modelling illustrates how the combination of several vulnerabilities on Cisco AnyConnect allows a low-priv attacker to obtain an admin command prompt.
+This modelling illustrates how the combination of several vulnerabilities on Cisco AnyConnect allows a low-priv attacker to obtain an admin command prompt (CVE-2020-3153).

 ## Some backgroung about Cisco AnyConnect